huynguyendinhhcmut/CORDIC-Based-FFT/README.md

 ## 📌 Overview
 This repository contains the RTL implementation of a **1024-point Radix-2 Fast Fourier Transform (FFT)** processor using **IEEE 754 Single Precision Floating-Point** arithmetic.

-Unlike traditional fixed-point implementations, this design provides a **high dynamic range** and eliminates common overflow issues associated with fixed-point FFTs.
+Unlike traditional fixed-point implementations, this design provides a **high dynamic range** and eliminates common overflow issues.
 It utilizes a **Floating-Point CORDIC (COordinate Rotation DIgital Computer)** algorithm for twiddle factor multiplication, avoiding the need for massive floating-point hardware multipliers.

 This project is part of my **Capstone Project 2** at [University Name].